vkeselj/dpc-system/README.md

 # dpc-system - DPC System for Programming Contests and Practicums

-Status: The code is in process of making the system open source.
+**Status:**  The set of files on github is not complete, as it is still in process of making the system open source.
  If you are interested in using the system, send me an email.
 It may speed up making it available here.